 Can you relate to this?
 I can.
 Sometimes it feels like it’s impossible to get ahead.
-And just when you do finally have a windfall (maybe a tax return) the hot water heater blows up or the car needs a new radiator and you’re back to square one.
+And just when you do finally have a windfall (maybe a tax return) the hot water heater blows up or the car needs a new radiator (this literally happened to us) and you’re back to square one.

 You may have already heard the golden rule dozens of times.